softwaregroup-bg/ut-error/README.md

-##UT Error
+## UT Error

-'ut-error' is a module that should be used for generating errors everywhere within the ut-bus framework and all implementations based upon it.
+ut-error is a module that should be used for generating errors everywhere within the ut-bus framework and all implementations based upon it.
 This is a module that offers functionalities for better error handling in the background and gives possibilities for dynamic error classes declaration and hierarchical chaining.

 ut-error should be used mainly through its 'define' method.
 For example: